 Turns out, He was a Contender

-Back in 1976 we were treated to the phenomenon that was Rocky Balboa (Stallone) a rags-to-riches American Dream tale about an uneducated but kind-hearted working-class Italian-American who grew up on the wrong side of the tracks in the city of Brotherly Love (Philadelphia) who was eking out a living as a hard-scrabble boxer who subsidized his existence as a debt collector for a small-time loan shark.
-As the film starts out Rocky is a small-time club fighter, who, by the sheer randomness of the universe, gets a shot at the world heavyweight championship fighting against the reigning Champ, one Apollo Creed (Carl Weathers).
-Well, some 40 years and five sequels later (the last one appearing in 2006), you would figure that we’ve learned all we needed to know, and have essentially rung all of the marketing and drama out of this story.
+Back in 1976 we were treated to the phenomenon that was Rocky Balboa (Stallone): a rags-to-riches American Dream tale about an uneducated but kind-hearted working-class Italian-American who grew up on the wrong side of the tracks in the city of Brotherly Love (Philadelphia) who was eking out a living as a hard-scrabble boxer who subsidized his existence as a debt collector for a small-time loan shark.
+As the film started out Rocky was a small-time club fighter, who, by the sheer randomness of the universe, got a shot at the world heavyweight championship fighting against the reigning Champ, one Apollo Creed (Carl Weathers).
+Well, some 40 years and five sequels later (the last one appearing in 2006), you would figure that we’ve learned all we needed to know, and have essentially wrung all of the marketing and drama out of this story.

 Creed - Official Trailer [HD]

 A decade after we last saw Rocky step into a ring (unless you count the entertaining and clearly one-off Grudge Match from 2013 which pitted Stallone against Robert De Niro in what was so obviously intended as the always wished for, but never realized matchup between the fictional Rocky Balboa and real-life Jake La Motta (De Niro), but we digress), we now have a surprising and equally compelling story that not only acts as a coda but a relaunch and revitalization of the series.
 This time, instead of following the meteoric rise and redemption of a sad-sack but lovable lug, we are introduced to the out-of-wedlock son of the long-deceased Apollo Creed, who was abandoned by his birth mother and later discovered and adopted by Creed’s widow, Mary Anne (Rashad).